yvo2/fuzzy-tutorial/README.md

 ### Windows setup

-For Windows, it is recommended to use Windows Subsystem for Linux (WSL) and apply the same steps from above.
+For Windows, it is recommended to **use WSL** (Windows Subsystem for Linux) and apply the same steps from above.

 ### Installing libraries

-With the virtual environment activated, install the required dependencies:
+With the virtual environment activated, **install the required dependencies**:

 ```bash
 pip install --upgrade pip